-Through initial R&D the Company has demonstrated that a carbon dioxide (CO2) free white cement can be manufactured from the White Mountain anorthosite which has good heat resistant and strength characteristics.
+Through initial R&D the Company has demonstrated that a carbon dioxide (CO2) free white cement can be manufactured from anorthosite obtained from White Mountain which has good heat resistant and strength characteristics.
 This has been backed up by research at the University of British Columbia's Ceramics and Refractories Research and Testing Laboratory.
 The Company has engaged with a number of groups who are testing GreenSpar in their concrete formulations for future production.
 This product has significant environmental benefits to manufactures and developers.